-Permanent aisles, roadways, passageways, floors and ramps should be marked or defined in some fashion.
-Permanent or temporary protrusion of loads, equipment, material and construction facilities into the usual operating area should be guarded, clearly and distinctively marked, or clearly visible.
+Permanent aisles, roadways and passageways, floors and ramps must be clearly defined or marked.
+Permanent or temporary protrusion of loads, equipment, material and construction facilities into the usual operating area must be guarded, clearly and distinctively marked, or clearly visible.